 By Mar P

 Stroud Radical Reading Group meets monthly.
 After each session, Amplify Stroud publishes a summary of the text and discussion.
-This month, Mar Plowman (with other members of Stroud Radical Reading Group) reports on the session on The Black Jacobins by CLR James (1938).
+This month, Mar P (with other members of Stroud Radical Reading Group) reports on the session on The Black Jacobins by CLR James (1938).
 This formed part of a series – Geographies and Histories of Racial Capitalism – which will conclude on 25th November with a discussion of (B)ordering Britain: Law, Race and Empire by Nadine El-Enany.

 This powerful book describes the origins and events of the Haitian Revolution – the only successful slave revolution in history.
 It focuses on the role of Toussaint L’Ouverture, as described by CLR James.
 Toussaint was a former slave who became an influential and popular leader who brought ‘Saint-Domingue’, as it was previously known, to the precipice of revolution – a revolution which was then successfully completed to bring about the independent nation of Haiti.